 Autonomous School Track – Fellows found and lead a high-quality, autonomous in-district school

 We have redefined our Fellowship competencies to include a stronger focus on community and diversity, equity, and inclusion, and have revamped our application and interview questions to reflect those shifts.
 We’ve created opportunities for deeper engagement with applicants via additional virtual interviews and a new virtual group case study aimed at providing candidates with more opportunities to articulate their vision for a school.
 Finally, we’re using a larger and more diverse group of interviewers to better reflect varying perspectives and mitigate bias.

 Whether you’re new to the BES Fellowship or have connected with us before, we encourage you to connect with a recruiter to hear more about changes to the BES Fellowship and selection process before you apply.

-Fellowship applications are reviewed on a rolling basis, with an early application deadline of November 1, 2020.
+Fellowship applications are reviewed on a rolling basis.
 We urge serious candidates to submit an application today.